23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 This statue depicts an old legend, according to which a she-wolf saved and cared for Romulus and Remus, the twin brothers who later founded the city of Rome.
 The original statue can be found inside the museum, but you can also see its replica outside.

 TIP: Behind the city hall, you can also find a panoramic terrace with nice views of the Roman Forum.
-This is one of the best viewpoints of Rome that is really easy to visit.
+This is one of the best viewpoints of Rome that is super easy to visit.

 Capitoline Hill in Rome